 The Massachusetts Department of Public Health enforces State's laws on lead exposure through the prevention, screening, diagnosis and treatment of childhood lead poisoning.
-Lead exposure in Massachusetts disproportionately impacts low income communities and communities of color.
+Lead exposure disproportionately impacts low income communities and communities of color.
 In 2016, the Massachusetts Department of Public Health ranked Springfield as a high-risk community for childhood lead poisoning.

-According to the CHAS information from HUD, Springfield has 1,695 rental housing units and 685 owner-occupied built prior to 1980 with children under the age of six.
-Of all the households in Springfield, 65.7 percent of city households earn below 80 percent AMI.
+According to the CHAS information from HUD, Springfield has 1,695 rental housing units and 685 owneroccupied built prior to 1980 with children under the age of six.
+Of all the households in Springfield, 65.7% of city households earn below 80% AMI.
 If the City were to assume the rental units built prior to 1980 and occupied young children are occupied by low to moderate-income households, there would be 1,000 at-risk rental units and 404 at-risk owner-occupied units occupied by low to moderate income households.

 Springfield's housing stock is aged and there is significant unmet need for housing rehabilitation of both rental and owner-occupied housing.
+Stakeholders at focus meetings confirmed a need for renovation of vacant units.

 Table 38 did not include any data from the CHAS.
 This may be a result of data not available for these types of units.
-Stakeholders at focus meetings confirmed a need for renovation of vacant units